R I P L E Y

-At around this time Ripley also started photographing music artists and this found him ten years later working on a global level providing imagery for major recording artists, record labels and international publications (pub; Rip).
+Ten years on and Ripley was working on a global level creating imagery for major recording artists, record labels and international publications (published as; Rip).
 During this period he also started to develop his retouching techniques alongside his photography in order to realise a complete integrity and cohesiveness within the images he was creating.

-In the photographic community Ripley was asked by state-of-the-art camera manufacturer Hasselblad to provide imagery for the global launch of their flagship model the 200MS (other contributors to the campaign included The Tate Modern) He was also invited to be a judge for the Hasselblad International Masters Awards 2011-2012, and again for 2015-2016.
+In the photographic community Ripley was asked by state-of-the-art camera manufacturer Hasselblad to provide imagery for the global launch of their flagship model the 200MS (other contributors to the campaign included The Tate Modern).
+He was also invited to be a Judge for the Hasselblad International Masters Awards 2011-2012, and again for 2015-2016.

 Ripley was invited to hold the world premier exhibition of his work by The Jockey Club Rooms in Newmarket and this was held throughout the July Week Festival 2014.
-The solo exhibition, entitled Ripley - The July Week Exhibition showcased 12 examples of his early thoroughbred portraits.
+The solo exhibition, entitled “Ripley - The July Week Exhibition” showcased 12 examples of his early thoroughbred portraits.

-In 2015 Ripley presented works at The London Art Fair, completed works with California Chrome, Postponed and Galileo Gold amongst others, and was invited to create a bespoke portrait for the Goodwood Festival "Glorious Goodwood" ; the picture featured an unnamed racehorse taken from a previous artwork stood in front of Goodwood House.
+In 2015 Ripley presented works at The London Art Fair, completed works with ‘California Chrome’ (^), ‘Postponed’ and ‘Galileo Gold’ (^) amongst others, and was invited to create a bespoke portrait for the Goodwood Festival; the picture featured an unnamed racehorse taken from a previous work, stood in front of Goodwood House.
 He was asked again to create a piece for 2016, which this time featured 'Galileo Gold' overlooking Goodwood Racecourse and the Sussex Downs.

-Ripley presented the portrait to Her Majesty at a private function May 2016, and this was subsequently delivered to Sandringham House in June.
+Ripley presented the portrait to Her Majesty at a private function May 2016 and this was subsequently delivered to Sandringham House in June.

 As of 2017, a replica (Artists Proof) of the framed 6x4.5ft image was loaned to Ascot Racecourse where it now forms part of a permanent installation, including video, about Ripley’s work.

-In 2017 Ripley produced the portrait ‘Leopard Spotted Horse with Dalmatians in a Landscape’, and completed commissions with The Gurkha (Coolmore), and Rajasinghe (Coventry Stakes winner at Royal Ascot 2017).
+In 2017 Ripley produced the portrait ‘Leopard Spotted Horse with Dalmatians in a Landscape’ (^), and completed commissions with ‘The Gurkha’ (Coolmore), and ‘Rajasinghe’ (Coventry Stakes winner at Royal Ascot 2017).
 Ripley was also invited as the speaker for the inaugural Munnings Birthday Lecture, held at The Munnings Art Museum.

 Present; Ripley is currently in the process of producing further works with thoroughbred racehorses as well as a 3 year project creating a series of twelve large-scale pieces with The Household Cavalry Mounted Regiment.
 Primary photography with the HCMR was completed in July 2017 with background plates captured throughout 2017 and 2018 (with more to be done in 2019).
-An auction of the completed works will be held in 2020/21 to raise funds for the Household Cavalry Foundation Charity (further details TBA).
+An auction of the completed works will be held in 2021 to raise funds for the Household Cavalry Foundation Charity (further details TBA).